 We use standard methods for carrying out our work and continually change the methods to reflect best practice.
-The methods cover how we plan, execute, supervise, and report our work.
+The methods cover how we plan, execute, supervise, review, and report our work.
 We monitor all our work to know that it meets our standard methods.
 Also, we have procedures for working with other auditors who audit government agencies.
-We have hiring and training policies to help staff have the knowledge, skills, and abilities needed to do their work.
-These policies also help us broaden our staff's skills in key sectors (e.g., health, education, and social services), information technology, and general management.